vl4d1m1r/NextPress/README.md

 Of, course, if you do not want to allow everybody to reach your WordPress API, replace '\*' with your NextPress application domain.

+Please note: sometimes for this change to take effect immediately, you should clear or disable LiteSpeed Cache or any other cache you use in your WordPress.

 Also, for development purposes, you can overcome this issue by running the Chrome browser without security (It is most secure if you do it from the sandbox, even if you only go to `localhost:3000`):

 - Press `Windows key` + `R`